-What is the CARES Act?
+What are the CARES Act and the Consolidated Appropriations Act?

 CDFW Spend Plan

 CDFW will coordinate with the PSMFC, NOAA, Oregon, Washington, and Alaska to revise prior spend plans as soon as possible to be consistent with the Consolidated Appropriations Act, the CARES Act, and NOAA’s guidance.
 All spend plans must describe the main categories for funding, including direct payments, fishery-related infrastructure, and fishery-related education.
 The funding will address direct and indirect COVID-19 impacts to eligible fishery participants, including:

 - Charter businesses